emipa606/NewLimbsNeedsTraining/README.md

 Recovery-time is based on the tech-level of the limb and can be changed in the mod-settings.
 Only affects bodyparts that is defined as on the outside of the body, implants will not be affected.
+Will also ignore limbs connected to blood pumping, breathing and mind even if on the outside.

 Tested with EPOE but should work with any mod that adds limbs.

+- Added french translation, thanks qux!

 Idea by: uiopik